TCCSCA (Taiwan)

 Taiwan MOENV Issues Guideline for Scientific Screening and Tiered Management of Emerging Drinking Water Contaminants

-Taiwan’s Ministry of Environment has launched a tiered screening framework to prioritize the monitoring and regulation of emerging drinking water contaminants, including PFAS and microplastics.
-This systematic approach establishes a clear regulatory pipeline, signaling future mandatory water quality standards and potential new restrictions on industrial chemical discharges.
+Taiwan has established a tiered screening framework to prioritize the monitoring and regulation of emerging drinking water contaminants including PFAS and microplastics.
+This systematic approach signals a clear regulatory pipeline for future mandatory water quality standards and potential new restrictions on industrial chemical discharges.

 enews.moenv.gov.twTaiwanTaiwan